-In Fig. 16a, the height-dependent averaged wind speeds and, in Fig. 16b, the measured wind directions at 96 m are shown for the analysis periods.
-The standard deviations are also included and additionally listed in Tab.
-6. For averaging periods of three,

-- 510 five and ten minutes, similar wind profiles and wind direction values are observed.
-When averaging over one minute, deviations occur in the wind profile.
+In Fig. 15a and Fig. 15b the height-dependent averaged wind speeds and the measured wind directions at 96 m are shown for the analysis periods respectively.
+The standard deviations are also included and additionally listed in Table 6.
+For averaging periods of 3, 5 and 10 min, similar wind profiles and wind direction values are observed.
+When averaging over 1 min, deviations occur in the wind profile.
 Due to fluctuations, the wind profile does not show the usual logarithmic curve.
-These short-term fluctuations are disregarded when averaging over a longer period of time.
-The standard deviation of the height-dependent wind speed is between 0.33 and 0.59 m/s.
-Except for the one minute averaging, the standard deviation of the wind speed decreases with increasing height and decreasing averaging period.
-The standard deviation of the wind direction for all periods is similar - and approx. 2.5°.
+These short-term fluctuations disappear when averaging over a longer period of time.
+The standard deviation of the height-dependent wind speed is between 0.33 and $0.59 \,\mathrm{m\,s^{-1}}$ .
+Except for the 1 min averaging, the standard deviation of the wind speed decreases with increasing height and decreasing averaging period.
+The standard deviation of the wind direction for all periods is similar and is approximately 2.5°.
 Thus, in this case, the wind direction does not depend significantly on the averaging period.

-Dependent of the four averaging periods, the calculated sound propagation losses between 178 and 535 respectively 178 and 845 m are shown in Fig. 17.
-Thereby, the losses are related to the propagation losses obtained with an averaging period of five
+Dependent on the four averaging periods, the calculated sound propagation losses between 178 and 535 m and between 178 and 845 m are shown in Fig. 16.
+Thereby, the losses are related to the propagation losses obtained with an averaging period of 5 min.
+The measured losses with an averaging period of 3 and 5 min are at a similar level and differ only between -0.4 and 0.2 dB.
+Losses averaged over 1 and 10 min show more deviations.
+The maximum deviations are observed in the lower and upper frequency bands.